All About Hearing Aid Specialists

 A Day in the Life of a Hearing Aid Specialist

 - Select and administer tests to evaluate hearing or related disabilities.

 - Perform basic screening procedures, such as pure tone screening, otoacoustic screening, immittance screening, and screening of ear canal status using otoscope.

-Hearing Aid Specialist Skills
+Skills Needed to be a Hearing Aid Specialist

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Service Orientation: Actively looking for ways to help people.

 Instructing: Teaching others how to do something.